MarkCiliaVincenti/OpenWeatherMap.Cache/README.md

 # OpenWeatherMap.Cache
-A .NET Standard library that allows you to fetch & cache current weather readings for [OpenWeatherMap](https://openweathermap.org/), with in-built resiliency that can extend the cache lifetime.
+An asynchronous .NET Standard library that allows you to fetch & cache current weather readings for [OpenWeatherMap](https://openweathermap.org/), with in-built resiliency that can extend the cache lifetime.

 ## Initialization with Dependency Injection
 In your Startup.cs (ConfigureServices):